 Joining a religion seems like an easy way to fulfill our spiritual needs, but it’s a trap.
 It’s important to remember the mind’s tendency to believe because it’s the easy way out.
 But there’s no question about it, and our reality is ever-changing.

 If your beliefs about spiritual reality cannot grow and change, you face a wall that prevents your spiritual and individual growth.
 Once you’ve reached the boundaries of your spiritual wall, you cease to grow.

 Your spirit and consciousness cannot grow unless you climb the wall, go around the wall, or bring the wall down.
 So, no doubt about it, the barrier preventing your spiritual growth is belief.
 There are two time-trusted ways to break the addiction to cultural programming.

 There are three primary steps to becoming a freethinker.

 Brainwashing is a method of systematic indoctrination.
-It all depends on the time and level of emotional attachment one has to the programming.
-Propaganda, mentioned earlier, is a form of covert brainwashing.
 Brainwashing creates the wall designed to prevent your spiritual growth.
 It takes a lot of effort and unbelief in facts to maintain belief in mythology.

-One way to overcome this is through the study of logic.
+Last but not least is the study of logic.
 Enhancing your critical thinking capabilities will help you break the habit of religion.
 The essential thinking toolkit will help you discern fact from fiction.
-These tools include logical reasoning, the truth-seekers axioms, and spotting logical fallacy.
+These tools include Logic and Rational Thinking Skills Training, the Truth-Seekers Spiritual Axioms, and 10 Common Logical Fallacies.
 We’ve found these are the best tools to determine the facts from fiction.